Lightning-Universe/lightning-flash/docs/source/template/data.rst

 Postprocess
 ^^^^^^^^^^^

-Sometimes you have some transforms that need to be applied _after_ your model.
+:class:`~flash.core.data.process.Postprocess` contains any transforms that need to be applied *after* the model.
-For this you can optionally implement a :class:`~flash.core.data.process.Postprocess`.
-The :class:`~flash.core.data.process.Postprocess` is applied to the model outputs during inference.
 You may want to use it for: converting tokens back into text, applying an inverse normalization to an output image, resizing a generated image back to the size of the input, etc.
 As an example, here's the :class:`~text.classification.data.TextClassificationPostProcess` which gets the logits from a ``SequenceClassifierOutput``: